 - 2.1.
 At least 8 obstacles of varying height will be placed in the arena and at each a large playing card or number will indicate its value.
 Combination obstacles are not permitted. - 2.2.
 The competitor must start through the start flags and jump 6 obstacles of their choice and finish through the finish flags.
 The starting and finishing lines can be taken in either direction.
 (Article 207).
-An obstacle may be provided in the course or after the finish and titled "Joker".
+An obstacle may be provided in the course and titled "Joker".
 The Joker may be jumped once (in addition to the above 6 obstacles) and 26 points are awarded if it is jumped correctly but if it is knocked down, 26 points are deducted (Article 215).
-In the event of a refusal or run out with a knock down at the Joker, the Ground Jury will act as in the case of similar disobediences which occur at other obstacles on the course; no points will be deducted from the competitor's score.
-If the Joker is placed after the finish line, the competitor has 20 seconds in which to attempt the Joker
+In the event of a refusal or run out with a knock down at the Joker, the Ground Jury will act as in the case of similar disobediences which occur at other obstacles on the course; no points will be deducted from the competitor's score. - 2.3.
+The competitor will be timed.

-- should they so choose. - 2.3.
-The competitor will be timed. - 2.4.
+- 2.4.
 The obstacles may be jumped in any order and from either direction, but an obstacle may not be jumped twice. - 2.5.
 Each obstacle jumped clear will entitle the competitor to claim the points as indicated by the playing card or number on that obstacle.
 No points will be awarded for an obstacle knocked down. - 2.6.
 The winner will be the competitor who obtains the most points from the 6 obstacles of their round and the Joker. - 2.7.
 The value of the obstacles shall be: Ace 14 pts, King 13, Queen 12, Knave 11, Ten 10, Nine 9 pts etc. - 2.8.
 In the event of equality of points, time will decide. - 2.9.
 The first two disobediences will only be penalised on time, but the third disobedience and the first fall incur elimination.
 For Horses and Ponies the second disobedience at 1.20m or above will incur elimination. - 2.10.
 Should a competitor have a refusal they must continue to endeavor to jump that obstacle from the same side and may not proceed until they have jumped it.
 If the obstacle is displaced Article 232 will apply. - 2.11.
 Should a competitor jump more or fewer than 6 obstacles (excluding the Joker) or jump any obstacle more than once, they will be eliminated. - 2.12.
 There shall be no jump-off.